stefanspringer1/LoopsOnOptionals/README.md

 Example when using the [SwiftXML](https://github.com/stefanspringer1/SwiftXML) library:

-When having the following extension to `XDocument`:
+When e.g. having the following extension to `XDocument`:

 ```swift
 extension XDocument {